Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Experiments

-For Instance 1, we have only varied the number of resource $N$, and regret of CSB-ST is shown in Figure \ref{fig:NSameTheta}.
-We observe that when resources are small, the learner can allocate resource to a few arms but observes loss from more arms.
+For Instance 1, we have only varied the number of resource $Q$, and regret of \ref{alg:CSB-ST} is shown in \cref{fig:QSameTheta}.
+We observe that when resources are small, the learner can allocate resources to a few arms but observes loss from more arms.
 On the other hand, when resources are more, the learner allocates resources to more arms and observes loss from fewer arms.
 Thus as resources increase, we move from semi-bandit feedback to bandit feedback and hence regret increase with the resources.
-Next, we have only varied $\theta_c$ in instance 1, and the regret of CSB-ST is shown in Figure \ref{fig:TSameTheta}.
+Next, we have only varied $\theta_c$ in Instance 1, and the regret of \ref{alg:CSB-ST} is shown in \cref{fig:TSameTheta}.
 Similar trends are observed as the decrease in threshold leads to an increase in the number of arms that can be allocated resources and vice-versa.
 Therefore the amount of feedback decreases as the threshold decreases and leads to more regret.
-We repeated the experiment 50 times and plotted the regret with a 95\% confidence interval (the vertical line on each curve shows the confidence interval).
+We repeated the experiment 100 times and plotted the regret with a 95\% confidence interval (the vertical line on each curve shows the confidence interval).
 The empirical results validate sub-linear bounds for our algorithms.

-We also compare the performance of CSB-DT against CSB-DT-UCB algorithm, which uses the UCB type index as used in the SDCB algorithm \citep{NIPS16_chen2016combinatorial}.
-As shown in Figure \ref{fig:DiffTheta}, as expected, Thompson Sampling based CSB-DT outperforms its UCB based counterpart CSB-DT-UCB.
+We also compare the performance of \ref{alg:CSB-DT} against the CSB-DT-UCB algorithm, which uses the UCB type index as used in the SDCB algorithm \citep{NIPS16_chen2016combinatorial} on Instance 2.
+As shown in \cref{fig:DiffTheta}, as expected, Thompson Sampling (TS) based \ref{alg:CSB-DT} outperforms its UCB based counterpart CSB-DT-UCB.
+The pseudo-code of CSB-DT-UCB is given in the supplementary material.